-- 4.16 There is no statutory requirement for a developer to consult either the planning authority or the Consultation Bodies before determining the content of the ES, however there are clear advantages in doing so.
+- 4.16 There is no statutory requirement for a developer to consult either the planning authority or the Consultation Bodies before determining the content of the EIA Report, however there are clear advantages in doing so.
 Where a developer chooses to request a formal 'scoping opinion' from the planning authority, the planning authority is required to consult the Consultation Bodies before issuing their opinion. - 4.17 Whether or not a formal scoping opinion is requested, case officers should encourage developers to engage with the planning authority and the Consultation Bodies during the early stages of a project.
-Non-statutory pre-application discussions between the developer, the planning authority and the key agencies present a key opportunity to discuss the scope and content of the Environmental Statement.
+Non-statutory pre-application discussions between the developer, the planning authority and the key agencies present a key opportunity to discuss the scope and content of the EIA Report.
 Such discussions can help to identify the main issues quickly and effectively, and can assist in scoping out issues unlikely to have significant effects (see section 5 on 'proportionality' in EIA).
 In addition to any non-statutory engagement, where an application is for 'national' or 'major' development (including all 'schedule 1 development'), pre-application consultation with the Community must take place, offering further opportunity to help inform the content of the EIA. - 4.18 Where a formal scoping opinion is requested, effective communication between the different parties can help to identify and manage any conflicting views from the outset, should these arise.
 When considering and interpreting responses from the Consultation Bodies, planning authorities will in any case wish to be alert to any inconsistencies, whether in relation to the proposed content of the assessment or with regard to the methods of study to be employed.
-Both the planning authority and Consultation Bodies will wish to ensure that any survey requirements are reasonable. - 4.19 Planning authorities may wish to consider requesting a 'schedule of mitigation' which can aid the subsequent drafting of any conditions at the consenting stage.
+Both the planning authority and Consultation Bodies will wish to ensure that any survey requirements are reasonable. - 4.19 Although a planning authority may have adopted an earlier scoping opinion additional information may be requested in connection with an EIA Report submitted as part of an application for planning permission.
+Planning authorities may wish to consider requesting a 'schedule of mitigation' which can aid the subsequent drafting of any conditions at the consenting stage.
 See paragraphs 4.30 to 4.31 on 'securing mitigation'.